 On a triennial basis, the city re-evaluates and adopts an Affordable Housing Incentive Plan as part of the Local Housing Assistance Plan (LHAP).
 The LHAP is required to participate in the State Housing Initiatives Partnership (SHIP) program, which is exclusively meant to address affordable housing needs throughout the State of Florida.
 The City also has an Affordable Housing Advisory Committee (AHAC) in relation to its SHIP program that must review policies and procedures, ordinances, land development regulations and the comprehensive plan policies established and adopted by the City Commission while making recommendations on specific actions to encourage or facilitate affordable housing.
-Gainesville's Affordable Housing Incentive Plan contains the following incentives: expedited permitting; ongoing review process; reservation of infrastructure capacity for housing for low- and very-low-income persons; preparation of an inventory of locally owned public lands suitable for affordable housing; support of affordable housing development near transportation hubs, major employment centers and mixed-use developments; allowance of accessory residential units in residential zoning districts; allowance of flexibility in densities for affordable housing; reduction of parking and setback requirements for affordable housing; allowance of flexible lot configurations, including zero lot line configurations, for affordable housing; and modification of tree mitigation requirements.
+Gainesville's Affordable Housing Incentive Plan contains the following incentives: expedited permitting; ongoing review process; reservation of infrastructure capacity for housing for low- and very-low-income persons; preparation of an inventory of locally owned public lands suitable for affordable housing; support of affordable housing development near transportation hubs, major employment centers and mixed-use developments; allowance of accessory residential units in residential zoning districts; allowance of flexibility in densities for affordable housing; reduction of parking and setback requirements for affordable housing; and modification of tree mitigation requirements.